 - 1/2 cup water

-Combine the tomato soup and water in the pressure cooker and stir well to combine.
-Then heat this sauce, using brown function or not closing lid.
+- Combine the tomato soup and water in the pressure cooker and stir well to combine.
+Then heat this sauce by using the brown function or not closing the lid.